wodby/about/README.md

 ## Documentation

 Documentation for Wodby platform can be found at https://wodby.com/docs.
-If you're looking for a documentation of a specific stack, you can find the URL on a stack page under https://wodby.com/stacks/
+If you're looking for a documentation of a specific stack, you can find the URL on a stack page under https://wodby.com/stacks

 ## Stacks

-All managed and community stacks can be found at https://wodby.com/stacks/
+All managed and community stacks can be found at https://wodby.com/stacks

-## Social
+## Community

-* We are [@wodbycloud](https://twitter.com/wodbycloud) on Twitter
-* We have a public community slack at https://slack.wodby.com
+- We have a public community on [Spectrum](https://spectrum.chat/wodby) and [Slack](https://slack.wodby.com)
+- We are [@wodbycloud](https://twitter.com/wodbycloud) on Twitter

+## Platform Status

+You can find current platform status at http://status.wodby.com (where you can also subscribe for email updates) or follow [@wodbystatus](https://twitter.com/wodbystatus)

 ## FAQ